SeanMcP/seanmcp.com/src/content/articles/suffering-from-recipe-blog-syndrome.md

 ---
 title: Suffering from recipe-blog syndrome
 description:
-  I feel a gravitation pull to write long-winded introductions to my articles, but it's time to break out of that orbit
+  I feel a gravitational pull to write long-winded introductions to my articles, but it's time to break out of that orbit
 tags:
   - Writing